 Program in Inquiry and Investigation: Pi2

 The undergraduate research experience as a scholar in the Program in Inquiry and Investigation Pi2, represents a method through which students can initiate a partnership with Texas Tech University and work towards breakthroughs and improved understanding in science, engineering and the human condition.
 We urge you to consider this option and enrich your education.

-Scholars will advance into faculty research laboratories in their second (sophomore) year and may continue through the fourth (senior) year.
+Scholars have the opportunity to move into faculty research laboratories following the completion of HONS 2101 and may continue through the senior year.

 What are Some of the Benefits of Being a Pi2 Scholar?